dshorthouse/dina/README.md

 ### Connection Errors

-In the event there are SSL certificate verification issues:
+In the event there are SSL certificate verification issues, you can skip verification:

 ```ruby
 Dina::BaseModel.connection_options[:ssl] = { verify: false }